Nexxsys/docker-testing/README.md

 ```

-It is important that the --rm -it and the docker image information is after the -v setting
+It is important that the --rm -it and the docker image information is after the -v setting.
+The -v setting sets your current working directory when you execute the function to mount as media.
+That way you have access to your files on your host.

 ### Dockerfile
 Source from here: [https://github.com/fortra/impacket/blob/master/Dockerfile]